forana/ohp/README.md

 yarn && yarn start examples/hello-world
 ```

 Either way, navigate to `http://localhost:8080/` to check it out.
+There are more examples [in this repo](https://github.com/forana/ohp/tree/master/examples/).

 ## Dynamic content